marrlab/InstantDL/README.md

 |      . 	      |         .       |
 |      . 	      |         .       |

-After the data has been provided in the desired shape,, you can simply use the code with this small snippet:
+After the data has been provided in the desired shape, you can simply use the code with this small snippet:

 ```python
 from instantdl import GetPipeLine